 “I had the time of my life vacationing in Italy making a movie with Amazon warriors,” Pine said with a smile.

-Jenkins, who stayed mum about whether or not she is in talks with DC to helm any future movies, described the action sequences as essential to the movie.
+Jenkins, who stayed mum about whether or not she is in talks with DC to helm any future movies, described the action sequences as essential to Wonder Woman.
 She said she worked hard to make sure every fight feels like a part of the story and the audience can learn something about the characters as they fight.

 “The Amazon women will get the job done, but they’re not going to punch people in the face.”